Chih-Che-Fang/MyBookStore2/docs/design.md

 We finally chose Pessimistic Concurrency Control (Lock) since race conditions happen too frequently when concurrent clients> 5.
 By doing so, we skip starvation and re-run problems.
 It also makes the design simpler.
 Besides, since only the catalog server uses the lock, it is easy to skip the deadlock problem.

-**Thread Pool V.S Dynamically Creating New Thread**
-To handle client HTTP requests, we can choose either to launch a new thread every time or use the existing thread pool to allocate thread to message processing task.
-The pros of Thread Pool is:
-1.Shorter response time of client request since we don't need to create new thread dynamically

-The cons are:
-1. Higher complexity of system since we need to handle the creation and recycle of threads
-2. Higher memory usage since we must maintain a certain amount of thread
-3. Hard to debug

-We finally choose Dynamically Creating New Thread since the HTTP thread doesn't have too many data attributes and creating is fast.
-Given that performance doesn't have too much difference and we want to simplify our design, we can dynamically creating a new thread to handle HTTP client requests.
-It also helps save memory usage.

-**Dynamic Creation of EC2 Instances V.S Hot Stand-By EC2 Instances**
-When launching multiple servers for server deployment, we must choose between whether to dynamically creating new instances or deploy peers on hot standby servers.
-The pros of dynamic creation of EC2 Instances are:
-1. Lower cost of AWS EC2 instance (EC2s are billed by running time of instances)

-The cons of a hot stand-by EC2 instance is:
-1. Longer deployment time since we need to wait for instances to be created
-2. Need to re-migrate and compile code every time we update our code

-We finally chose Dynamic Creation of EC2 Instances since the cost is significant if we maintain a lot of running EC2 instances.
-We write a script to quickly creating a security group and instances when deploying.

-**Open All TCP Port between Different Remote Server V.S Open only certain range of TCP Port between Different Remote Server**
-To allow HTTP access permission between different servers so that servers can communicate with each other.
-We attached the Amazon security group to each Amazon EC2 instance to implement this permission control.
-The pros of opening all TCP Port between Different Remote Serve is:
-1. Don't need to worry about port range change (Ex.
-Add/Deletion new port dynamically) as we may want to add a new port to a peer
-2. Easy to configure

-The cons are:
-1. Impaired security since if one of the servers is malicious, it can exploit and attack the opened port

-We finally chose to open only a certain range of TCP ports between Different Remote Server.
-We use a script to automatically create a security group to save the effort of changing the port in the future.

 # How to Run It